bvn-architecture/styleguide/README.md

 ###BVN Alphabet

-The files are located at `_includes/alphabet`
-There is a markdown file for each letter of the BVN alphabet.
+The files are located at `_includes/alphabet` and the content for the letters are within `_includes/alphabet/alphabet-markdown'.
+There is a markdown file for each letter of the BVN alphabet and their content.
 The content is formatted into a grid, content is inserted into the grid by cell.
 The image below explains:
 <IM AGE>

+####Useful tags

 - `<dt class="alphabet-table-key-two">` = Row cell is the capital letter of the designated letter
 - `<dd class="alphabet-table-value">` = Cell right of the capital letter
+- `<dt>` = Left column
+- `<dd>` = right column

 Below is the content framework for the collapsible alphabet page.
 It is important to keep this format for each letter:

 ```
   <div data-role="collapsible" data-inset="false">
     <h1 class="cart-collapsible-div">A - Introductory documents</h1>